Extatosoma tiaratum: Reproduction

 E. tiaratum typically reproduce through sexual reproduction and produce eggs that hatch four months later.
 When no males are present in the population, this stick insect exhibits parthenogenesis instead.
-Eggs laid without fertilization take up to nine months to hatch and produce only females.
+Eggs laid without fertilization take up to nine months (in an extreme case more than 400 days -already observed in captivity-) to hatch and produce only females.
 In either cases, the female "flicks" her eggs, swinging her tail, up to several feet to land on the forest floor.
 These eggs must be kept relatively cool - under 25 °C - or they are unlikely to hatch.

+Fertilized eggs produced by sexual reproduction in E. tiaratum can lead to sons and daughters, whereas unfertilized eggs produced by parthenogenesis can lead only to female offspring.
+Parthenogenesis in E. tiaratum appears to occur by automixis with terminal fusion of haploid nuclei from the same individual meiosis resulting in loss of heterozygosity in the offspring.

 The outside material of E. tiaratum eggs consists of lipids and other organic compounds that ants identify as food.
 They carry these eggs to their colony, consume the edible outer portion, and dump the intact eggs into their waste piles.
 Luckily for captive breeding, the ants eating the edible outer layer is not crucial to development, so they will hatch just as healthy without the need for any removal of the outer layer, which is not easily visible.